-97 Linderås Household Examinations, Vol. AI:5a (1822-1826), pages 24-26
+108 Linderås Household Examinations, Vol. AI:5a (1822-1826), pages 24-26

 Johannes's family only lived at Sjöarp for a short period of time.
 The same year, his family moved to Ängarp Norrgård, a farm in southwest Linderås.
-At Ängarp, Johannes rented the lands of Jöns Bengtsson.
-Another farmer, Samuel Persson, owned part of Ängarp Norrgård, and lived there with his wife, Maja Johansdotter, and two children, Samuel and Elin. farmer Α named Johannes Andersson owned the remaining portion of the farm.
-There was a soldier croft at Ängarp Norrgård called Ängarphemmet, where a soldier named Anders Thor lived with his Maia Andersdotter and wife children.98
+At Ängarp.
+Johannes rented the lands of Jöns Bengtsson.
+Another farmer, Samuel Persson, owned part of Ängarp Norrgård and lived there with his wife Maja Johansdotter and two children, Samuel and Johannes Elin.
+Andersson, another farmer, owned the remaining portion of the farm.
+There was a soldier croft at Ängarp Norrgård that was called Ängarphemmet, where a soldier named Anders Thor lived with his Andersdotter wife Maia children.
+109